FlechaRoja/ApacheDS/README.md

 #Introduction

 This Docker image provides an [ApacheDS](https://directory.apache.org/apacheds/) LDAP server.
+Optionally it could be used to provide a [Kerberos server](https://directory.apache.org/apacheds/advanced-ug/2.1-config-description.html#kerberos-server) as well.

 #Build